krumbunny/glazemixup.com/src/about.md

 comprehensive and have more flexibility.
-There are lots of options when it comes to glaze chemistry, different strategies, different ways of presenting things, and I didn't want to clutter Mixup with lots of bells and whistles.
+There are lots of options when it comes to glaze chemistry, different strategies, different ways of presenting things.
+Every option is a little more work and creates a little more confusion, and I didn't want to clutter Mixup with lots of bells and whistles.
 Mixup embodies the way I think of glazes.
 Maybe it will be your program too.